pellico/pyclp/pyclp/README.txt

 Major differences from ECLiPSe standard interface libraries
 ***********************************************************

-The main difference compared to embedded interface provided  by ECLiPSe system is the persistence of constructed terms after calling the :py:func:`pyclp.resume` (check `3.1.2  Building ECLiPSe terms <http://www.eclipseclp.org/doc/embedding/embroot008.html#toc11>`_ ) function.
+The main difference compared to embedded interface provided by ECLiPSe system is the persistence of constructed terms after calling the pyclp.resume() (check `3.1.2  Building ECLiPSe terms <http://www.eclipseclp.org/doc/embedding/embroot008.html#toc11>`_ ) function.
 In ECLiPSe standard interfaces compound terms are destroyed after resume while in PyCLP are stored in a reference that survive after resuming.
 PyCLP will destroy the refence only when python